is-a-dev/docs/src/docs/domain_structure/index.md

 The filename:

 - Must be alphanumeric, in lowercase, with dashes as separators.
-Using underscores as separators is also valid, but it's recommended to use dashes.
 - Must be at least 2 characters.
 - Must have a `.json` file extension.